phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 251414
+#Total Number of Tweets: 390781
-#Number of Clinton Tweets: 235886
+#Number of Trump Tweets: 252013
-#Number of Rubio Tweets: 78173
+#Number of Clinton Tweets: 236245
-#Number of Sanders Tweets: 54525
+#Number of Rubio Tweets: 78334
-#Number of Carson Tweets: 34685
+#Number of Sanders Tweets: 54691
-#Number of Bush Tweets: 25968
+#Number of Carson Tweets: 34768
-#Total Number of Tweets:
+#Number of Bush Tweets: 26018
 ---